GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/creating-an-api-gateway/en.md

 ## GraphQL-powered API gateway to access GitHub Action artifacts

-The GraphQL query below should be [stored as a Persisted Query](https://gatographql.com/guides/use/creating-a-persisted-query/) (with slug `retrieve-public-urls-for-github-actions-artifacts`).
+The GraphQL query below must be [stored as a Persisted Query](https://gatographql.com/guides/use/creating-a-persisted-query/) (for instance, using slug `retrieve-public-urls-for-github-actions-artifacts`).

 It retrieves the publicly-accessible download URLs for GitHub Actions artifacts: